jplummer01/aks-labs/docs/operations/scaling-with-keda-and-karpenter.md

 ## Conclusion

-In this lab we walked through using the [Kuberentes Event Driven Autoscaler](https://keda.sh) to drive the replica count of an application based on an external trigger.
+In this lab we walked through using the [Kubernetes Event Driven Autoscaler](https://keda.sh) to drive the replica count of an application based on an external trigger.
 In our case, we used the queue depth of a RabbitMQ queue to increase an application's replica count.
 This is an extremely powerful tool in managing how your application can scale, and KEDA provides an amazing list of [scalers](https://keda.sh/docs/2.17/scalers/) that you can tap into.
 It's also open source, so you can add your own!

-Next, we took a look at the Karpenter project, and the OSS Azure Provider for Karpenter, which is provided in AKS as the managed service [Node AutoProvisioning](https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli) managed add-on.
+Next, we took a look at the Karpenter project, and the OSS Azure Provider for Karpenter, which is provided in AKS as the managed addon [Node Auto Provisioning](https://learn.microsoft.com/en-us/azure/aks/node-autoprovision?tabs=azure-cli).
 We saw how you can use the default AKSNodeClass and NodePool CRD to enable autoscaling, but also how you can create your own custom Nodepool and AKSNodeClass CRD based on your own requirements, or even deploy multiple of these CRDs based on your workload needs.
 In our example, we wanted to run an Azure Linux pool that used ARM based nodes.

 Using these two tools together can give you amazing control over the way your application and your cluster handle scaling, and we only scratched the surface of the potential of these solutions!